John Bronson

-Johnathon Lee Bronson (born July 8, 1982) is an American former professional football tight end for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Penn State.
+Johnathon Lee Bronson (born July 8, 1982) is an American former professional football player who was a tight end for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Penn State Nittany Lions.

 Early life

 Bronson was a three-year letterman in football at Kent-Meridian High School in Kent, Washington.
 He was a first-team all-conference tight end and defensive end in his senior year there.
-Bronson finished his career with 48 receptions for 472 yards and two touchdowns Bronson had 80 tackles with 10 sacks and one interception as a senior.
+Bronson finished his career with 48 receptions for 472 yards and two touchdowns.
+Bronson had 80 tackles with 10 sacks and one interception as a senior.
 Bronson also excelled at track and field, leading Kent-Meridian to four undefeated dual meet seasons.
 He finished 7th in the state in the shot put and helped his 4x100 relay team place 6th in the state.

 College career

 Bronson moved from defensive end to tight end prior to his senior season at Penn State University, and he caught 4 passes for 16 yards and one touchdown.
 As a junior, he played in 10 games, starting 4 at defensive end finishing the season with 26 tackles and two sacks for the Nittany Lions.
 Bronson started 11 games at defensive end as a sophomore and had 57 tackles and 4 1/2 sacks.
 He played in the first 8 games as a redshirt freshman, recording 9 tackles.

 He earned a Bachelor of Arts in journalism from Penn State in 2004.